 - 12. Spacewalk

 Background: Terrance Dicks adapts Terence Dudley’s scripts for the 1982 serial.
-When Dicks said that scriptwriters cottoned on that they could write the books and get all the money, I suspect this is who he was specifically referring to – see The King’s Demons.
 This followed Castrovalva on TV, so that’s another pair of stories to be released consecutively.

 Observing a device that can reduce matter, Nyssa recalls that it’s a favoured method of the Master and was the way he murdered Tegan’s aunt.
 As the Doctor tells Monarch that only he can operate the TARDIS, it dematerialises under Tegan’s control, rather undermining his boast.
 Nyssa’s fainting cliffhanger that leads into the next story is omitted.